scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

 the term has become.

 Some individuals think this is the only real style of whiskey and frown upon anything that's blended.
 They forget that the word "single" implies that the liquid is just coming from the same distillery.
+The "malt" part means that only malted barley is in the mash bill (you'll recall single pot still also had unmalted barley).
 Blending 100% malt whiskey of different ages is very common.
 Again it's a matter of economics as well as taste.
 Because the business has fairly long feedback loops their finance departments often face liquidity (zing) issues.
 So when you get a bottle and it says 10 years on the label, that's just the age of the youngest liquid in the bottle.
 Master blenders will use their stock to